 The School must have a sufficient number of core academic staff and other teaching staff including professionally qualified staff such as teacher-practitioners, practice educators and tutor pharmacists, appropriately qualified, experienced and expert in pharmaceutical sciences and pharmacy practice.
-There must be an appropriate mix of academic staff practising as pharmacists in clinical practice including senior staff who can influence policy within the School.
-This staff must:
+There must be an appropriate mix of academic staff practising as pharmacists in clinical practice including senior staff who can influence policy within the School and contribute to curriculum design and development, assessment design and development, and course management and coordination activities.
+This staff, full-time and part-time, must:

 - (a) provide the majority of teaching and learning support for the Professional Degree Programme.
 Where 'service-teaching' is identified as essential, there shall be a robust means of managing its integration into the Professional Degree Programme and ensuring that the teaching is oriented towards pharmacy; - (b) individually and collectively, demonstrate a commitment to the mission of the School and to the goals and objectives of the Professional Degree Programme and a continuing commitment to be effective teachers; - (c) provide the academic direction for all teaching and learning support or assessment provided by individuals from outside the School; - (d) liaise with any staff from outside the School involved in teaching to support the adaptation of examples used in teaching and learning to contemporary pharmacy context and to ensure that it is patient-centred; - (e) be provided with the resources, support and academic environment which allows staff members to maintain their knowledge at the leading edge of pharmaceutical, biomedical, and social sciences and clinical pharmacy practice; - (f) be encouraged and supported to engage in scholarship and research which is disseminated nationally and internationally; - (g) have access to an organised professional development programme open to all teaching staff members consistent with their respective responsibilities.
 This programme must provide opportunities to develop teaching, learning and assessment skills and the use of new learning technologies.
-This requirement applies to both full-time staff and part-time staff of the HEI and to all those contributing to teaching, learning and assessment.
+As well as applying to both full-time staff and part-time staff of the HEI, this requirement also applies to all those contributing to teaching, learning and assessment.
 The programme for tutor pharmacists must be amenable to flexible delivery and meet the requirements as approved by the PSI Council from time to time.
 Evidence of the impact of professional development programmes should be demonstrated.